 How are Commonwealth criminal offences investigated and prosecuted?

-Commonwealth criminal offences are predominantly investigated by the Australian Federal Police and prosecuted by the Commonwealth Director of Public Prosecutions, however sometimes Victoria Police can investigate and prosecute low level Commonwealth criminal offences.
+Commonwealth offences are predominantly investigated by the Australian Federal Police and prosecuted by the Commonwealth Director of Public Prosecutions, however sometimes Victoria Police can investigate and prosecute low level Commonwealth offences.
 Terrorism offences, drug importation, financial crime and sexual offences involving the transmission of illegal material are some offences that are ordinarily prosecuted under the Commonwealth legislation.

 Sentencing of Commonwealth criminal offences